nyrro-ch/craftcms-boilerplate/README.md

 make start

 ```
-7. For production change the `output > publicPath option to the right path`
+7. For production change in `buildchain/webpack.prod.js` output > publicPath option to the right path.

 ## Troubleshoot